louisdh/lioness/README.md

 Lioness is inspired by Swift in terms of its syntax, and inspired by shader languages (e.g. GLSL) for its feature set.

-The standard library (abbreviated: stdlib) contains basic functions for number manipulation, such as: max/min, ceil, floor, trigonometric functions, etc. However, functions to calculate prime numbers and the like are not considered relevant for the standard library.
+The standard library (abbreviated: stdlib) contains basic functions for number manipulation, such as: max/min, ceil, floor, trigonometry, etc. However, functions to calculate prime numbers and the like are not considered relevant for the standard library.

 ## Example